catdieval/user-workflow-and-user-stories/MVP.md

 # Minimal Viable Product

+## Uploading data

+- Users can upload data files in CSV format.

 ## Selecting basic charts

 - Users can choose from a list of chart types (e.g. line, scatter, bar).

-## Uploading data
+## Selecting which data to plot

-- Users can upload data files in CSV format.
+- Users can select which data columns to visualize.

 ## Customizing charts

-- Users can select which data columns to visualize.
 - Users can give a title and labels to the axes.
 - Users can assign plotting properties for the data, such as line color or marker symbol.